Simplified decision making in the belief space using belief sparsification: Simplified decision making

-For formality, we note that the balanced offset is scaled according to the original objective values (like the loss), and is asymmetric; it is, therefore, not considered a metric\footnote{\changed{Yet, the aforementioned properties, along with the obvious non-negativity, make the balanced offset a quasi-metric (or asymmetric metric), which induces an appropriate topology on the space of decision problems, as explained by \cite{Kunzi01book}.}}.
+This property can potentially help in bounding the loss, when applying multiple simplifications.
+However, unlike the standard offset, the unbiased offset is scaled according to the original objective values (like the loss), and is asymmetric in its input arguments.
+It is, therefore, not considered a metric\footnote{Still, the aforementioned properties, along with the obvious non-negativity, make the unbiased offset a quasi-metric (or asymmetric metric), which induces an appropriate topology on the space of decision problems, as explained by \cite{Kunzi01book}.}.

-\changedAdded{As a final remark, we also note that the notions of action consistency and simplification offset are related to the concept of "rank correlation" -- a scalar statistic which measures the correlation between two ranking vectors \citep[see]{Kendall48book}.
-Yet, such ordinal values are oblivious to the cardinal objective values, and, therefore, cannot be used to bound the simplification loss.
+We may also note that the notions of action consistency and simplification offset are related to the concept of "rank correlation" -- a scalar statistic which measures the correlation between two ranking vectors \citep[see][]{Kendall48book}.
+Yet, such ordinal vectors are oblivious to the cardinal objective values, and, therefore, cannot be used to bound the simplification loss.
 The rank correlation coefficient mostly serves for statistical analysis, as its calculation requires perfect knowledge on the ranking vectors.
 Since the rank variables are not independent of each other, a change or addition of a single vector entry may subsequently lead to change in all other entries, and require complete recalculation of the correlation coefficient.
 On the other hand, the concepts we introduced rely on a "local relation" between the problems: to check for action consistency, we only examine pairs of actions at a time; and to evaluate the offset -- only pairs of respective objective values.
 Addition of candidates, for example, does not affect these relations between the existing candidates.
-As we explain next, this locality can be utilized to derive offset and loss bounds.}
+As we explain next, this locality can be utilized to derive offset and loss bounds.